-TIP - If you do eat something too hot for comfort, a dairy drink is the best course of action and yogurt more so than milk.
+TIP - If you do eat something too hot for comfort, a dairy drink is the best course of action and yoghurt more so than milk.

 It is capsaicin in the chili that causes a chemical reaction with the nerve receptors in the mouth and gives that burning sensation.
 Whilst cold water will reduce the burning temporarily, this is down to the physical temperature of the water and nothing else - water actually spreads the burning sensation.